oceanbase/ob-operator/docs/en_US/deploy-locally.md

 minikube config set memory 10GB
 ```

 Here we go!
-Just type `minikube start` and enter, we could see it starts fetching necessary images.
-After it says initialization is finished, we could type `kubectl get pods -A` (or `minikube kubectl -- get pods -A`) to see all pods in minikube cluster.
+Just type `minikube start` and enter, we can see it starts fetching necessary images.
+After it says initialization is finished, we can type `kubectl get pods -A` (or `minikube kubectl -- get pods -A`) to see all pods in minikube cluster.

 Tips: Perform `minikube dashboard` to open kubernetes dashboard, everything in the cluster could be more clear.